polynetwork/dev-docs/new_chain/relayer/relayer.md

 ##2.
 Develop Steps on Poly-Relayer.

 Poly-Relayer is a relayer project maintained by Poly Network.
-If you choose to develop based on Poly-Relayer, please follow the listed steps.
+If you choose to develop based on Poly-Relayer, please follow the steps listed below.

-### Step1.
+### Step 1.
 Prerequisites
 The [Poly-Relayer](https://github.com/polynetwork/poly-relayer) project is based on the [bridge-common](https://github.com/polynetwork/bridge-common) library.
 So you need to:
  - Add chain ID in the `bridge-common` project [here](https://github.com/polynetwork/bridge-common/tree/main/base).
  - Add chain client SDK [here](https://github.com/polynetwork/bridge-common/treemain/chains) for common usage.
  - Add chain wallet [here](https://github.com/polynetwork/bridge-common/tree/main/wallet) for common usage.

-### Step2.
+### Step 2.
 Interface implementation
 Implement interface `IChainListener` and `IChainSubmitter` for the new chain.

-### Step3.
+### Step 3.
 Registration
 Register `ChainListener` and `ChainSubmitter` in [selectors](https://github.com/polynetwork/poly-relayer/blob/main/relayer/relayer.go#L73) located in the `relayer.go` file.

 ##3.
 Preparation for Launch

-The configurations are required when launching relayer:
+The configurations are a requirement for launching the relayer:

 - Make sure the necessary configuration is specified in `config.json,` including CCM contract, CCD contract, and other details for the chain.
 - You can see a [sample](https://github.com/polynetwork/poly-relayer/blob/main/config.sample.json) here.